dotnet/dotNext/docs/features/cluster/raft.md

 dotnet run -- http 3264
 ```

 Every instance should be launched in separated Terminal session.
-After that, you will see diagnostics messages in `stdout` about election process.
+After that, you will see diagnostics messages in `stdout` about the election process.
 Press _Ctrl+C_ in the window related to the leader node and ensure that new leader will be elected.

 Optionally, you can test replication powered by persistent WAL.
 To do that, you need to specify the name of folder which is used to store Write Ahead Log files
 ```bash